Seven-Page Review of

 Logging Stations

-more!
-And it lets them log stations across the radio spectrum
+and more!
+And it lets users log stations across the radio

-— from long wave, to medium wave, to short wave, and
+spectrum - from long wave, to medium wave, to short wave,

 Reporting Reception